changesets/changesets/.changeset/gold-mangos-search.md

 "@changesets/cli": patch
 ---

-fix: changeset filename with status verbose
+Fixed the printed filename in the verbose output of `changeset status`.